learngvrk/Assignment_Python/README.md

-This Repo contains the Assignment for Python Basics from the SupervisedLearning course
+This Repo contains the Assignment for the SupervisedLearning course